Regional Theatre Young Directors Scheme (RTYDS) June 2020

 RTYDS will never share, sell, rent or trade your personal information to any third parties for marketing purposes without explicit consent.

-RTYDS will not share your information with third parties for HR or any other purpose without it being clearly specified.
+RTYDS will not share your information with third parties for HR, when administering programmes on behalf of another company or any other purpose without it being clearly specified.

 RTYDS is not responsible for the privacy notices and practices of other websites even if accessed using links from http://www.rtyds.co.uk/ and recommends that you check the policy of each website you visit and contact its owner or the Data team if you have any concerns or questions.